-So my one achilles heel has always been caffeine.
-I used to drink a grande raspberry mocha every day from Starbucks.
+So my one weakness has always been caffeine.
+I used to drink a Grande Raspberry Mocha every day from Starbucks.
 Unfortunately, my stomach can no longer tolerate regular milk, soy milk, or coconut milk. 😢

 I finally switched to almond milk.
-I have done lots of research on milk, soy milk, coconut milk, etc. over the past year and many people don’t realize all of the benefits that almond milk has!
+I’ve done lots of research on milk, soy milk, coconut milk, etc. over the past year, and many people don’t realize all of the benefits that almond milk has!
 Almond milk also settles fine with my stomach.
 Make sure to get the unflavored kind if you are cooking and the brand without carrageenan.

-I’ll admit it, I drink a lot of Dutch Bros coffee.
+I’ll admit it; I drink a lot of Starbucks coffee.
 My guilty pleasure right now is an almond milk latte with no flavors.
 I’ve found that getting it with no flavors helps a lot.
-But it’s definitely an acquired taste.
+But it’s an acquired taste.

-Besides drinking coffee, I have also tried to cut out all soda and carbonation from my diet.
-I honestly think the carbonation was a big part of my problem.
-That and the artificial sweeteners.
+Besides drinking coffee, I’ve also tried to cut out all soda and carbonation from my diet.
+I honestly think the carbonation was a big part of my problem, that and the artificial sweeteners.

 Exercise is so important in your overall health and well-being.
-When you exercise you simply will feel better, period.
+When you exercise, you simply feel better, period.
 This was hard for me at the start because I was always in pain.
 So introduce this more and more as you start feeling better.

 Relax more!
 Anyone that has lived in chronic pain probably knows not to take any day for granted.
 Life is way too short!
 One thing that I did to relax more was that I started seeing a chiropractor.
-I am a skinny guy and have always had joint issues.
-Seeing a chiropractor for me is very therapeutic and I always leave the Chiro office feeling like a weight has been lifted off my shoulders.
+I’m a skinny guy and have always had joint issues.
+Seeing a chiropractor for me is very therapeutic, and I always leave the Chiro office feeling like a weight has been lifted off my shoulders.
 Find ways to relax, whether it’s a massage or a bubble bath.

-- Probiotic (I recommend something over 25 billion strains and one that is refrigerated.
+- Probiotic: I recommend something over 25 billion strains and one that is refrigerated.
 Ultimate Flora was on the only one my stomach liked.
 You could also do a probiotic lactose-free yogurt.

 I drink a lot more water than I did when I was a kid.
-I actually prefer drinking alkaline water myself.
+I prefer drinking alkaline water.
 I believe keeping as much acidity out of my body, the better.
 There’s some controversy over whether higher PH water helps or not.
 But opinion aside, it’s healthier than soda.
 Beware of products like Propel, as they are way more acidic.
 It would be better to drink tap water than a lot of sports drinks.

 I can’t stress this enough, get more fiber!
-After chatting with many people who have had Ulcerative Colitis and Crohn’s Disease, after introducing more fiber into their diet, it usually always has a positive effect.
+After chatting with many people who’ve had Ulcerative Colitis and Crohn’s Disease, introducing more fiber seems to always come up in conversation.
 Taking Metamucil before each meal and eating bananas on a regular basis has done wonders for me.

-And if you have tried everything above and still not seeing results, then I do recommend seeing a gastroenterologist.
+If you’ve tried everything above and still aren’t seeing results, then I do recommend seeing a gastroenterologist.
 You might need to get an endoscopy (esophagus, stomach, small intestine) or colonoscopy (large intestine, colon, rectum), which can only be performed by a medical professional.

-Again, I am not a medical professional, but I urge you to do the research yourself first, before wasting tens of thousands of dollars (yes, that is how much I spent) on doctors.
+Again, I’m not a medical professional, but I urge you to research yourself before wasting tens of thousands of dollars (yes, that’s how much I’ve spent) on doctors.
 Unlike what GI’s will tell you, food matters!
 Everything we put into our bodies affects us in some way or another, for good or bad.